sopnode/kube-install/README.md

 it, with

 * `kube-install.sh create-cluster` on the master node
-* `kube-install.sh networking-calico-postinstall` on the master node as well (for some not yet identified reason, this has to be called separately after `create cluter`)

 * `kube-install.sh join-cluster r2lab@sopnode-l1.inria.fr` for example on a
   worker that wants to join the cluster on `sopnode-l1.inria.fr`

-* `fit-label-nodes` to be run on the master after you have added a fit node to the cluster; this will add the `r2lab/node=true` label on all R2lab Nodes

 ## tear down